 What is the outlook (prognosis)?

-There has been a substantial improvement in the prognosis of people with bowel cancer over the past decade.
-Without treatment, a cancerous tumour in the bowel is likely to become larger and spread to other parts of the body.
+There has been a substantial improvement in bowel cancer prognosis over the past decade.
+Without bowel cancer treatment, a cancerous tumour in the bowel is likely to become larger and spread to other parts of the body.
 However, in many cases it grows slowly and may remain confined to the lining of the colon or rectum for some months before growing through the wall of the colon or rectum, or spreading.
 You have a good chance of a cure if you are diagnosed and treated when the cancer is in this early stage.

 If the cancer is diagnosed when it has grown through the wall of the colon or rectum, or spread to other parts of the body, there is less chance of a cure.
 However, treatment can often slow down the progression of the cancer.